- Solicitors For Business

 Case Study: Civil Engineer Makes a Claim Following Hearing Loss at Work

-With JMW's help, a man has been awarded £2,712 compensation after he was exposed to loud noise whilst working which eventually resulted in loss of hearing
+With JMW's help, a man has been awarded £2,712 compensation after he was exposed to loud noise whilst working that eventually resulted in loss of hearing.

 Mr R came to us as a relatively young hearing loss claimant at the age of 48.
 He had worked as a civil engineer on and off for nearly 30 years and had noticed his hearing starting to deteriorate over the previous two years.
 He approached us after seeing an advert that caused him to connect his hearing loss to the noise he encountered in his previous jobs.
-JMW Industrial Disease solicitors, Lucy Cooper and Sapna Gangani were assigned to his case.
+JMW's industrial disease solicitors, Lucy Cooper and Sapna Gangani were assigned to his case.

 In the two years prior to Mr R seeking out JMW Solicitors, he had been finding it harder to hear his friends in loud social situations and had also found that he was having to turn the volume on the TV up louder than usual.
 However, it was not until Mr R became aware of noise-induced hearing loss that he came to suspect the root cause for his hearing problems to be his previous employment.
 Mr R had worked for an aluminium company in the 1980s where he operated an aluminium cutting machine in a very loud environment.
 He had also worked as a civil engineer more recently for Croydon Council, in a job that involved him using power tools to break up concrete.
 In both of these jobs, ear protection was either not provided or not enforced.